chrishulbert/gondola/README.md

 wait until transfer has complete to begin importing it automatically.
 * Great if you've got limited bandwidth and can't let your kids watch eg Netflix.
 * Much safer to have your kids watching your own library rather than randomly browsing Youtube - who knows what they'll come across.
+* Doesn't poll the 'new' folder for new files, instead listens for updates.
+So you can use a normal non-SSD external hard drive and it'll allow it to go to sleep.

 ## Drawbacks